Becoming a commercial litigator - the view from Weil, Gotshal & Manges

 “The scope, complexity and variety of assignments – as well as the range of industries served – require our colleagues to constantly share information, skills, and perspectives.”

 BO: Finally, our CCL practice truly operates at the heart of the firm.
-We work closely with our corporate and private equity colleagues on litigation analysis and risk assessments as part of the firm’s deal work, we litigate and try matters arising in bankruptcy proceedings, and we play lead roles in disputes arising out of IP transactions and agreements.
+We work closely with our corporate and private equity colleagues on litigation analysis and risk assessments as part of the firm’s deal work, we litigate and try matters arising in bankruptcy proceedings, and we play lead roles in disputes arising out of IP and other transactions and agreements.
 This means that associates are regularly interfacing with partners from across the firm, in office around the globe – important opportunities to deepen their knowledge and work experience.

 CA: What have been the most interesting trends in commercial litigation over the past year?